 We will not exclude Covered Health Care Services solely because they are Early Intervention Program services for infants and toddlers under three years of age who have a confirmed disability or an established developmental delay.
 Additionally, if Early Intervention Program services are otherwise covered under this SPD, coverage for Early Intervention Program services will not be applied against any maximum annual or lifetime dollar limits if applicable.
 Visit limits and other terms and conditions will continue to apply to coverage for Early Intervention Program services.
-However, any visits used for Early Intervention Program services will not reduce the number of visits otherwise available under this SPD.
+However, any visits used for Early Intervention Program services available under this SPD.